gwen001/testxss/README.md

 	--replace	replace the value of the parameter by the payload instead of concatenate at the end (only for GP)

-	--no-test	do not performed any test, list only the urls called --threads	number of threads, default=5
+	--no-test	do not performed any test, list only the urls called --phantom	if you test XSS with phantomjs, full path to the executable --sos		stop on success
+	--threads	number of threads, default=5
 	--verbose	level of verbose, default=0
 				0: everything